 Nutrition and physical activity continue to be important as we grow older.
 A healthy combination of good food and exercise can delay or even reverse many of the problems associated with ageing, helping older New Zealanders to continue living independently and enjoy a good quality of life.

 To help you feel at your best:

-The recommended intake of a number of nutrients is greater for older people than for younger age groups.
-As older people often think they need less food than younger ones, it is important to focus on the nutrients noted below.
-It can be difficult to get all the nutrients you need if food intake is small, so having at least three meals and between meal snacks and keeping an eye on any weight changes is important.
+There are some nutrients that older people actually need more of compared to people in younger age groups.
+It can be difficult to get all the nutrients you need if food intake is small, so having at least three meals plus snacks in between and keeping an eye on any weight changes is important.
+Older people need more:

-If you think you might be going short of any of these nutrients, or want to avoid eating any specific foods, ask your doctor for advice.
+If you think you might be going short of any of these nutrients, or want to avoid eating any specific foods, ask your doctor, registered nutritionist or dietitian for advice.

 Constipation can be caused by certain medications, not being very active, not drinking enough or not eating enough high fibre foods.

 If constipation persists, talk to your doctor or pharmacist.

 Your level of activity will depend on your fitness levels and mobility.
 Talk to your doctor if you are just starting to exercise if you have frail bones or any other issues that may affect your ability to exercise.
 Exercise is also important in helping maintain your balance as you get older, and reduce the risk of falls.

 An easy way to get moving is by adding more activity into everyday life.
 Walk wherever you can, rather than driving.
 Gradually increase your activity as fitness improves.
 Aim for 30 minutes or more of moderate activity most days.

 Find something you enjoy, to keep you motivated.
 Here are some ideas: